Secondo (Hannibal): Viewers

 The episode was watched by 1.69 million viewers, earning a 0.5/2 in the 18-49 rating demographics on the Nielsen ratings scale.
 This means that 0.5 percent of all households with televisions watched the episode, while 2 percent of all households watching television at that time watched it.
 This was a slight increase from the previous episode, which was watched by 1.66 million viewers with a 0.5/2 in the 18-49 demographics.
-With these ratings, Hannibal ranked third on its timeslot and eleventh for the night in the 18-49 demographics, behind an the 2015 U.S. Open Golf, Aquarius, Elementary rerun, Mistresses, a The Odd Couple rerun, a Mom rerun, The Astronaut Wives Club, a Mike & Molly rerun, Dateline NBC, and a The Big Bang Theory rerun.
+With these ratings, Hannibal ranked third on its timeslot and eleventh for the night in the 18-49 demographics, behind the 2015 U.S. Open Golf Tournament, Aquarius, Elementary rerun, Mistresses, a rerun of The Odd Couple, a Mom rerun, The Astronaut Wives Club, a Mike & Molly rerun, Dateline NBC, and a The Big Bang Theory rerun.

 With DVR factored, the episode was watched by 2.30 million viewers with a 0.8 on the 18-49 demo.

 Critical reviews

 "Secondo" received generally positive reviews from critics.
 Eric Goldman of IGN gave the episode a "great" 8.5 out of 10 and wrote in his verdict: "One by one, we're finding out what happened to everyone after last season, and this week it was Jack's turn.
 But unlike the more specifically focused installments in the first two episodes, this time out we followed Jack as he met up with Rinaldo, Will as he traveled to Hannibal's childhood home and Hannibal and Bedelia as they continued to prove to be one lethal couple.
 With this many players now all overseas, it seems we're ripe for them to come to a collision – one Hannibal is now actively seeking out.
 Since the show began, he was trying to connect with Will, and I suppose that's what he still wants to do – but this time, it's by eating him.
 Watch out, Will."

 Molly Eichel of The A.V.
-Club gave the episode an "A-" and wrote, "What's so impressive about 'Secondo' is it allows the show to take us back into Lecter's past, back to his origin, but refuses to give the audience, or Hannibal, an easy out.
+Club gave the episode an "A−" and wrote, "What's so impressive about 'Secondo' is it allows the show to take us back into Lecter's past, back to his origin, but refuses to give the audience, or Hannibal, an easy out.
 Hannibal was never a victim.
 He was always in control.
 So thoroughly in control, in fact, that he's used this explanation of his tragic childhood to control the lives of others."